apigee-labs/rapier/README.md

  URLs matching the URL template `http://example.org/todos/items/{Item_id}` are also supported by the API.
 Whenever a `query_path` contains a segment that corresponds to a multi-valued relationship, the API will support an extra segment that is used to select a particular resource from the multi-valued collection.
-(An option allows the selector value to be in a path parameter instead of a path segment - see the last example).
+(An option allows the selector value to be in a path parameter instead of a path segment - see the 'Property Tracker' example).

  If you want to see the generated Swagger document for this API specification, [it is here](https://revision.aeip.apigee.net/mnally/rapier/raw/master/test/swagger-to-do-list.yaml)